 Reaction & Thoughts:

 After a strong start, The Mad Room begins to “fall apart at the seams.”
 The screenplay, written by Girard and A.Z.
 Martin, relies a bit too much on silly grotesqueries.
-Some of the twists and turns are a bit lazy and predictable.
+Some of the twists are a bit lazy and predictable.
 I guess my main complaint is that the film is shot like a TV movie.
 It has this flat, generic feel to it (a surprisingly uninspired job by ace cameraman Harry Stradling Jr., Little Big Man and The Way We Were).

 I can’t really talk much about the actors and their work because I don’t want to give anything away.
 Suffice to say that the entire cast is pretty good.
 Stevens seems to be having fun as the neurotic Ellen.
 Winters hams it up beautifully.
 Stevens and Winters re-teamed a few years later for The Poseidon Adventure (1972).